For more information about any of our Graduate School programs, contact us at:

 Topics are:

-Designed to complement professional development activities and programs within the IUPUI schools and departments, PFFP introduces graduate students and postdoctoral fellows to the full range of career options, responsibilities and mentoring in academic and non-academic careers through year round programming, including the annual fall “Pathways” conference.
+Designed to complement professional development activities and programs within the IU Indianapolis schools and departments, PFFP introduces graduate students and postdoctoral fellows to the full range of career options, responsibilities and mentoring in academic and non-academic careers through year round programming, including the annual fall “Pathways” conference.
 The PFF track provides participants targeted seminars and hands-on activities related to research, teaching and service.
 The PFP track provides career awareness, and management through outcome-based activities for the versatile use of their degrees.
 PFFP collaborates with campus offices, various higher education institutions and industry partners.

 PFFPThe Graduate Student Writing Group provides graduate and professional students weekly support and accountability with writing projects such as theses and dissertations, grants or publications.
-The format allows participants to dedicate time to write, review, and discuss projects, receive feedback, and participate in skill building activities offered by the National Center for Faculty Development and the IUPUI Writing Center.
+The format allows participants to dedicate time to write, review, and discuss projects, receive feedback, and participate in skill building activities offered by the National Center for Faculty Development and the IU Indianapolis Writing Center.

 Get help with formatting guidelines such as what fonts and margins to use, what sections to include, how to number your pages, and more.